shantheman/pendo-ios/README.md

 # Support

 We would love to hear from you: feedback, question, bugs, you name it.
-Drop us a line at `awesome.support@pendo.io` and a human will follow up.
+[Drop us a line](https://pendo.desk.com/customer/portal/emails/new) and a human will follow up.